 VPS vs. Cloud Hosting: Scalability

-VPS hosting, on the other hand, has limited scalability.
-Although the client operates all website functionalities through a virtualized server, it is still bound by the fixed amount of resources in the physical container server.
+VPS hosting has limited scalability.
+Although the client operates all website functionalities through a virtual server, it is still bound by the fixed amount of resources in the physical container server.
 To scale up the resources beyond a certain point, you must migrate to another plan which can pose downtime risks.

 VPS hosting isn’t as scalable, but it is a good option for people who want root access and have extreme customization needs but don’t want to pay for a dedicated server.